matjp/latex-preview/README.md

 * Magnification: Document magnification(%).
 Default 100
 * Page Buffer Size: Number of pages to pre-render.
 Default 2
 * LaTeX Font Dir: Path to the font directory of your LaTeX distribution.
 Required
+* Page Gap: Render pages separated by this number of pixels.
+Default 0
 * Debug Mode: Print debug messages?
 Default false

 ## Commands